andrewtweber/laravel-roles/README.md

 ## Usage

-Update your User model to implement the `HasPermissionsInterface` and use the `HasPermissions` trait.
+Update your User model to implement the `HasPermissionsInterface` and use the `HasPermissions` and `HasRole` traits.

-Also add the `BelongsTo` relationship to the `Role` model.
+To create a "Super User" role, just give it all permissions: `["*"]`

 ### Middleware